abetusk/iao/doc/lessons-learned-wfc/Lessons-WFC.md

 | `^`  | Stair        | ![Stair Tile](assets/stair_tile_s.png) |
 | `p`  | Dead End     | ![Dead End Tile](assets/p_tile_s.png) |

+######caption: Each of the base "template" files.
+From upper left to lower right, the tiles are "road", "cross", "T", "bend", "stair" and "dead-end".

 From the "base" tiles, the triangle display geometry is calculated and a set of "endpoints" is created as an indication of how it can be attached to other tiles in the library.